This article only applies to guests in the United Kingdom who selected a Turo provided protection plan when booking the vehicle.

 If you book a vehicle with a Commercial Host -- that is, a host who’s waived a Turo protection plan and provides guests with their own commercial rental insurance policy -- Turo will not handle the claims process.
 You’ll report damage or an accident directly to you host to learn what steps you’ll need to take.
 Consult the host and read the vehicle’s description for more information about their insurance and accident processes.

-Both Turo protection plan vehicles and Commercial Host vehicles are available in the UK (as well as in the US, the Canadian provinces of Alberta, Ontario, and Quebec, and in Germany).
+Both Turo protection plan vehicles and Commercial Host vehicles are available in the UK (as well as in the US, certain Canadian provinces, and in Germany).
 Commercial Host vehicles only are available to guests who book a trip outside one of the regions mentioned above.

 What are my responsibilities under my Turo protection plan?